jurihock/stftPitchShift/README.md

 ## Usage

-Both programs C++ and Python provides a similar set of command line arguments:
+Both programs C++ and Python provides a similar set of command line options:

 ```
 -h  --help       print this help